Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Comprehensive analysis of chaotic itinerancy in the GCM model

 \section{Comprehensive analysis of chaotic itinerancy in the GCM model}

-Although it would be desirable to be able to determine whether chaotic itinerancy occurs in an arbitrary dynamical system, the practical application of DBSCAN poses certain limitations.
-In particular, the effectiveness of DBSCAN clustering is highly sensitive to the choice of parameters and to the geometry of the underlying trajectory, which may vary significantly between systems.
-Therefore, in order to evaluate this method for different parameters of the system of globally coupled logistic maps, we apply the HDBSCAN algorithm, which requires specifying only a single parameter.
+Based on the methods used for the analysis of clusters and attractor ruins described in Sections \ref{sec:dbscan} and~\ref{sec:chaotic}, we propose an automated method for scanning a wide range of parameters in search of chaotic itinerancy in a dynamical system.
+We show its application to the GCM model, but we emphasize the fact that the method is general and can be applied to a variety of systems, possibly after adjusting the various hyperparameters of the method like $K$, $K_0$ or $M$.

-HDBSCAN is a clustering algorithm that extends DBSCAN by building a hierarchy of clusters based on density \cite{Campello2013}.
-It only requires one main parameter: minimum cluster size --- the smallest number of points that a cluster should contain.
-The algorithm works by computing core distances for each point, building a mutual reachability graph, and then constructing a minimum spanning tree.
-It creates a hierarchy of clusters by progressively removing edges based on density and selects the most stable clusters from this hierarchy.
-HDBSCAN is capable of detecting clusters with varying densities and classifies scattered points that do not belong to any cluster as noise.
+The following procedure is repeated for all combinations of parameters of interest.
+First, $K=40000$ iterations of a sample trajectory are generated and the first $K_0=20000$ iterates of the trajectory are discarded to allow the dynamics stabilize.
+Next, HDBSCAN is applied with the minimum cluster size set to $M=300$.
+Cluster pairs with more than $80\%$ of all transitions that point from one cluster to the other are identified.
+Clusters that exhibit these dominant transitions, including cyclical transitions that involve several clusters, are then merged together into larger sets of points that we call attractor ruins.
+Similarly to what we described in Section~\ref{sec:chaotic}, the assignments of isolated points are adjusted next, which results in slightly larger attractor ruins.
+We say that chaotic itinerancy is not found if fewer than two attractor ruins remain or the proportion of points classified as noise is below $10\%$ or above $90\%$.
+Otherwise, we say that the system passes the first stage of verification of chaotic itinerancy.

-We propose an automated method for detecting chaotic itinerancy in the GCM model.
-First, a sample trajectory is generated considering time steps from 20000 to 40000.
-Next, HDBSCAN is applied with the minimum cluster size set to 300.
-Cluster pairs where more than $80\%$ of transitions from one cluster proceed to another are identified.
-Then, clusters that exhibit these dominant transitions, including cyclical transitions involving several clusters, are merged together.
-Similarly to what we described in Section \ref{sec:dbscan}, the assignments of isolated points are adjusted.
-We say that chaotic itinerancy cannot be observed if fewer than two clusters remain or when the proportion of points classified as noise is below $10\%$ or above $90\%$.
+Figure \ref{grid} shows a grid of $121 \times 80$ parameters $a \in [1.4, 2]$ and $\varepsilon \in [0.005, 0.4]$.
+Different shades of green indicate the parameters for which a sample trajectory generated for the GCM system with these parameter values and $N=3$ passed the first verification stage of the chaotic itinerancy described above.
+The parameter values for which this verification failed are shown in white.
+The intensity of the color indicates the average time spent in the chaotic transition state according to the scale shown to the right of the plot.
+This is the quantity shown in the very first entry of Table~\ref{average_time_merged}.
+The bifurcation diagram of the logistic map is shown below the plot for reference.